 Please keep your conversations focused on diversity, equity, inclusion, accessibility, social justice, and anti-racism.
 Communications (public or private) should be respectful and professional.
 ARiA would like to remind everyone that facets of communication like tone and body language are lost in text and we ask that you assume positive intentions from others.

-- Be respectful, tolerant, and professional
+- Be respectful, thoughtful, patient, and professional

 - Do not share content or behave in ways that are illegal, threatening, invasive, or obscene